angeljayakumar/world-happiness-analytics/README.md

 India’s happiness score declined from 4.5 in 2015 to around 3.5 in 2020, with the sharpest drop during the COVID-19 pandemic.
 By 2024, it recovered slightly to about 4.2 but remains below pre-2018 levels.
 This trend points to lasting effects of socioeconomic challenges that still impact overall happiness.

 </details>

-### Project Structure and Development Overview

-This project is organized into **4 Jupyter notebooks**, each addressing a distinct phase of the India happiness analysis:

-- **01_etl_pipeline:** Handles data extraction, cleaning, and feature engineering to prepare a comprehensive dataset from 2015 to 2024.
-- **02_descriptive_analysis:** Performs exploratory data analysis with visualizations to reveal global happiness trends and factor relationships.
-- **03_hypothesis_testing:** Applies statistical tests to identify significant factors influencing happiness across different regions and groups.
-- **04_diagnostic_analysis:** Focuses on diagnosing India’s lower happiness scores by benchmarking and trend analysis over time.

-Each notebook was developed in its own **feature branch**, enabling modular, focused development and easier collaboration.
-This approach ensures clear separation of tasks and smooth integration of different analysis components.

 ### Tools Used